tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 TBD: Clean up non-door 'go' method in dc3_classes Room class (avoid code reuse)
 TBD: Figure out a way in web browser to show all adventure text in scrolling window
 TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
-	- This becomes important for 'take' capacity as well in shrinking puzzle
+	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
+TBD: maybe break interpreter code into more functions within demo module (since I now have global vars)?

 *** How to Add Objects ***